-obstation of the lesson, the Fenovis will be use to: CO 1 Demonstrate fundamental knowledge of the earth and environment.
-CO 2 Explain the atmospheric birth, history, structure and composition and sources that provide the significant information for improving the earth environment.
-CO 3 Interpret about the earth's lithosphere, interior and its mechanism; geological processes and earth materials or land formation.
-CO 4 Discuss about the weathering processes, sediment and soil formation, process, types and profile, pollution and importance of soil conservation and management.
-CO 5 Describe about the total world water distribution and understand how the hydrologic cycle works and its different parts, pollution and management.
+CO 1 Demonstrate fundamental knowledge of the earth and environment.
+CO 2 Explain the atmospheric birth, history, structure and composition and sources CO 2 that provide the significant information for improving the earth environment.
+CO 3 Interpret about the earth's lithosphere, interior and its mechanism; geological CO 3 processes and earth materials or land formation.
+Discuss about the weathering processes, sediment and soil formation, process, CO 4 types and profile, pollution and importance of soil conservation and management.
+CO 5 Describe about the total world water distribution and understand how the CO 3 hydrologic cycle works and its different parts, pollution and management.
 CO 6 Understand the extent and distribution of biosphere and its role in the ecosystem.
-CO 7 Evaluate the occurrence of fossil fuels and its mode, formation, composition, sources and natural distribution.
+CO 7 Evaluate the occurrence of fossil fuels and its mode, formation, composition, CO / sources and natural distribution.
 CO 8 Understand the geoenvironmental status and significance of Bangladesh.
 CO 9 Understand about the Hazards and Disasters and their key terms.
 CO 10 Know the natural disasters and its causes, effects and management techniques.
 CO 11 Know the various manmade disasters and its causes, effects and prevention.
 CO 12 Understand the disasters in Bangladesh perspectives- adaptation and management system.

-rse Content: T4 COs Course Content Lecture CO 1 Environment and Geo-environment; Importance of Geologic information in environmental science; 01 CO 2 Solar system; Birth and climatic history of the earth; 01 CO 3 Atmosphere- definition; structure, compositions and its significances; 01 sources and uses of atmospheric gases; solar radiation, green house 01 effects and Global warming; 01 CO 4 Lithosphere- definition and types; Earth interior, structure and composition; Continental drift and Plate tectonic theory; 01 CO 5 Rock- definition, formation, classification, composition and rock cycle.
-01 CO 6 Sediments and soil- definition, formation process, types, soil profile, 0.1 composition and management; 01 CO 7 Hydrosphere- water types and distribution; Hydrologic cycle; Surface water and its worldwide distribution, Ocean water, salinity and 01 sources of sea salt; CO 8 Groundwater and its vertical distribution; Aquifer and its types; composition of groundwater; sources of mineral constituents in 01 groundwater; sea water intrusion; CO 9 Biosphere- Extent and distribution; biotic and abiotic components- its relation and role in our ecosystem; nitrogen cycle; life processes- 01 photosynthesis and metabolism etc.; CO 10 Biogenic deposits or petroleum- its sources and origin; natural gas, 01 ~~ crude oil and coal- formation process, classification and composition.
-CO 11 Geo-environmental characteristics of Bangladesh; Petroleum deposits; 01 CO 12 seawater intrusion in coastal area of Bangladesh; CO 12 Hazard and Disaster- Definition and classification; Environmental 01 CO 12 emergency; Extreme events, Vulnerability, Risks, susceptibility; CO 13 Disaster Management- Disaster's intensity, frequency and measurement; Risk assessment and analysis; Prediction, Forecasting and Warning; Preparedness, control and management; Effects and 01 environmental refugee; CO 14 Earthquake and Tsunami; its causes, effects, preparedness and CO 14 management; 01 CO 15 Landslides, Subsidence, Lahars, Avalanches and River bank erosion; 0010 its causes, impacts and management techniques; 01 CO 16 Volcanoes; Volcanoes types, causes, impacts and management; 01 CO 17 Floods, water logging and seawater intrusion; its causes, effects and management; 01 CO 18 Storms, Hailstorms, Cyclones, Tornadoes, Lightning and 0.1 Thunderstorm; its causes, effects and management; 01 CO 19 Drought, Heat waves, Frost fire, desertification: its causes, effects and 01 management; 01 CO 20 Manmade disasters- classification, causes, effects and prevention; 01 CO 21 Disasters in Bangladesh perspectives; Adaptation and management 01 system in Bangladesh.
-01
+COs Course Content Lecture CO 1 Environment and Geo-environment; Importance of Geologic 01 information in environmental science; CO 2 Solar system; Birth and climatic history of the earth; 01 CO 3 Atmosphere- definition; structure, compositions and its significances; sources and uses of atmospheric gases; solar radiation, green house 01 effects and Global warming; CO 4 Lithosphere- definition and types; Earth interior, structure and 01 00.5 composition; Continental drift and Plate tectonic theory; CO 5 Rock- definition, formation, classification, composition and rock cycle.
+01 CO 6 Sediments and soil- definition, formation process, types, soil profile, 01 CO 7 composition and management; CO 7 Hydrosphere- water types and distribution; Hydrologic cycle; Surface 0.1 water and its worldwide distribution, Ocean water, salinity and 01 COS sources of sea salt; CO 8 Groundwater and its vertical distribution; Aquifer and its types; composition of groundwater; sources of mineral constituents in 01 groundwater; sea water intrusion; 01 CO 9 Biosphere- Extent and distribution; biotic and abiotic components- its 1009 relation and role in our ecosystem; nitrogen cycle; life processes- 01 photosynthesis and metabolism etc.; 01 CO 10 Biogenic deposits or petroleum- its sources and origin; natural gas, 00 10 crude oil and coal- formation process, classification and composition.
+01 CO 11 Geo-environmental characteristics of Bangladesh; Petroleum deposits; seawater intrusion in coastal area of Bangladesh; 01 CO 12 Hazard and Disaster- Definition and classification; Environmental 0.1 emergency; Extreme events, Vulnerability, Risks, susceptibility; 01 CO 13 Disaster Management- Disaster's intensity, frequency and measurement; Risk assessment and analysis; Prediction, Forecasting 0.1 and Warning; Preparedness, control and management; Effects and 01 environmental refugee; CO 14 Earthquake and Tsunami; its causes, effects, preparedness and management; 01 CO 15 Landslides, Subsidence, Lahars, Avalanches and River bank erosion; 01 its causes, impacts and management techniques; 01 CO 16 Volcanoes; Volcanoes types, causes, impacts and management; 01 CO 17 Floods, water logging and seawater intrusion; its causes, effects and 01 management; 01 CO 18 Storms, Hailstorms, Cyclones, Tornadoes, Lightning and 01 Thunderstorm; its causes, effects and management; 01 CO 19 Drought, Heat waves, Frost fire, desertification: its causes, effects and 01 management; CO 20 Manmade disasters- classification, causes, effects and prevention; 01 CO 21 Disasters in Bangladesh perspectives; Adaptation and management 01 system in Bangladesh.